flareriderdash/RaspPi3-router-webserver/README.md

     update-rc.d enable wifi_scan 2 3 4 5
     update-rc.d enable dnsmasq 2 3 4 5

+And now connect to http://10.1.1.1 (the gateway) and you'll end up at the page

 BUGS-------------------------

 The scaling on the connect button when the corresponding wifi network is of the type "OPEN"